locationlabs/ansible-role_docker/README.md

 Role Variables
 --------------

   - `docker_version` : this variable controls the version of Docker that is installed.
-The default version is `1.11.2`.
+Required.
     If version `1.5.0` is selected, LXC Docker will be used; otherwise the stated version of Docker Engine will be installed (if available).
   - `docker_attempt_upgrade_fixes` : False by default.
 If True, the fixes described in "Upgrade Support" will be attempted
   - `cgroup_lite_pkg_state` : When installing on an Ubuntu 13.10 host, the role will install the